Testing Python a micro tutorial

 So what do we really mean when we mean testing?

-The result should be some "Expected Output".
+That result should equal to some "Expected Output".

-So this is our equasion.
+So this is our equation.

-• Fixture + Input = Expected Output
+Fixture + Input = Expected Output

-What is testing really?
+What is testing, really?

 The goal of (automated) testing is to make it easy and cheap to notice when these bugs creep in.

 To put it in other words, when you write your code you can check if the result is as expected either manually or by writing some automated tests.
-The question, how will you know your piece of code still works half a year from now when someone made some changes to some other part of the code?
+The question is, how will you know your piece of code still works half a year from now when someone made some changes to some other part of the code?

 On the other hand if you automated your tests in the first place, then you can easily, quickly and cheaply run them again and you can verify if everything still works as earlier or if a bug appeared.

-Testing demo tools
+Testing tools

-In these examples we are going to see 3 Python modules that can be used for testing.
+In these examples we are going to see these 3 Python modules that can be used for testing.

-• doctest
+- doctest

-• unittest
+- unittest

-• pytest
+- pytest

 Testing demo methodology

-• Have a simple AUT - Application Under Test with an obvious bug
+- Have a simple AUT - Application Under Test with an obvious bug.

-• Write a passing test
+- Write a passing test.

-• Write a failing test
+- Write a failing test exposing the bug.

-Testing demo - AUT - Application Under Test
+AUT - Application Under Test

 def add(x, y):